jinzaizhichi/Linux-Bash-Commands/README.md

 </td>
 <tr>
 <td class="tg-yw4l">{ }</td>
-<td class="tg-yw4l">&nbsp;Inline group.
+<td class="tg-yw4l">&nbsp;Inline group [curly brackets].
 Commands inside the curly braces are treated as if they were one command.
 It is convenient to use these when Bash syntax requires only one command and a function doesn't feel warranted</td>
 </tr>
 <tr>
 <td class="tg-yw4l">( )</td>
-<td class="tg-yw4l">&nbsp;<a href="https://www.google.com/search?q=what+is+linux+Subshell+%3F&client=firefox-b-d&biw=1440&bih=660&sxsrf=ALiCzsanH7oWuGhBf-7bIH_SmJhmw9gGxg%3A1667750422612&ei=FtpnY5KDJdeCwbkP3eejiAc&ved=0ahUKEwiS5o289pn7AhVXQTABHd3zCHEQ4dUDCA4&uact=5&oq=what+is+linux+Subshell+%3F&gs_lcp=Cgxnd3Mtd2l6LXNlcnAQAzIECCMQJzoKCAAQRxDWBBCwA0oECE0YAUoECEEYAEoECEYYAFCyBliyBmC7B2gCcAF4AIABcYgBcZIBAzAuMZgBAKABAcgBCMABAQ&sclient=gws-wiz-serp"><b>Subshell</b></a> group.
+<td class="tg-yw4l">&nbsp;<a href="https://www.google.com/search?q=what+is+linux+Subshell+%3F&client=firefox-b-d&biw=1440&bih=660&sxsrf=ALiCzsanH7oWuGhBf-7bIH_SmJhmw9gGxg%3A1667750422612&ei=FtpnY5KDJdeCwbkP3eejiAc&ved=0ahUKEwiS5o289pn7AhVXQTABHd3zCHEQ4dUDCA4&uact=5&oq=what+is+linux+Subshell+%3F&gs_lcp=Cgxnd3Mtd2l6LXNlcnAQAzIECCMQJzoKCAAQRxDWBBCwA0oECE0YAUoECEEYAEoECEYYAFCyBliyBmC7B2gCcAF4AIABcYgBcZIBAzAuMZgBAKABAcgBCMABAQ&sclient=gws-wiz-serp"><b>Subshell</b></a> group [bracket].
 Used much like a sandbox, if a command causes side effects (like changing variables), it will have no effect on the current shell</td>
 </tr>
 <tr>
 <td class="tg-yw4l">#</td>
-<td class="tg-yw4l">&nbsp;Comment.
+<td class="tg-yw4l">&nbsp;Comment [number sign].
 Lines in files beginning with a # (with the exception of #!) are comments and will not be executed</td>
 </tr>
 </tbody>
 </table>